 In this paper I argue that an individual who legally marries in her state of domicile, then migrates to another state, has a significant liberty interest under the 14th Amendment's Due Process Clause in the ongoing existence of her marriage.
 This liberty interest creates a right of marriage recognition that prevents a mini-DOMA state from effectively divorcing her by operation of law.
 This right to marriage recognition is conceptually and doctrinally distinguishable from the constitutional "right to marry."
-It is a neutral principle, grounded in core Due Process Clause values: protection of reasonable expectations and of marital and family privacy; respect for established legal and social practices; and rejection of law.
+It is a neutral principle, grounded in core Due Process Clause values: protection of reasonable expectations and of marital and family privacy; respect for established legal and social practices; and rejection of the idea that a state can sever a legal family relationship merely by operation of law.
 A mini-DOMA state will, of course, have interests to be considered in refusing to recognize certain marriages.
 But under the intermediate form of scrutiny I explain is appropriate, those interests do not rise to a sufficiently important level to justify the nullification of a migratory same-sex marriage.